-The Annual Return will be considered delivered on the date it is received by the Ministry of Finance.
-The effective date of filing for the Annual Return is the date the information is updated in the Ontario Business Information System (ONBIS).
-The effective date of filing for the CT23 is the date the Minister of Finance receives it.
+The Annual Return will be considered delivered on the date it is received by the MOF.
+The effective date of filling for the Annual Return is the date the information is updated in the Ontario Business Information System (ONBIS).
+The effective date of filling for the CT23 is the date the MOF receives it.